moneybutton/yours-channels/docs/yours-lightning.md

 not know the revocation secret, the above condition is equivalent to a normal HTLC.

-In Bitcoin script the condition above can be expressed (roughtly) as follows:
+In Bitcoin script the condition above can be expressed (roughly) as follows:

 ```
 IF
-  <B's pub key> CHECKSIGVERIFY
+  <B's pubkey> CHECKSIGVERIFY
   HASH160 <Hash160 (A's revocation secret)> EQUALVERIFY
 ELSE
   IF
     <2 days> CHECKSEQUENCEVERIFY DROP
-    <A's pub key> CHECKSIGVERIFY
+    <A's pubkey> CHECKSIGVERIFY
     HASH160 <Hash160 (HTLC secret)> EQUALVERIFY
   ELSE
     <2 days> CHECKSEQUENCEVERIFY DROP
-    <A's pub key> CHECKSIGVERIFY
+    <A's pubkey> CHECKSIGVERIFY
   ENDIF
 ENDIF
 ```